 Help Restore the Earth

-Encourage students to take action and participate with thousands of organisations to come together in a global initiative on Climate Action on April 20-22.
+Encourage students to take action and participate with thousands of organizations to come together in a global initiative on Climate Action on April 22.